 I also understand that many experts around me have specific knowledge and skills that can make my work better.
 While I am still working on it, I have been able to produce more high-quality work as a result of getting help from those around me.”

-8. It has been difficult for me to work with certain personalities.
+8. It has been difficult for me to work with certain personalities

-Even the most flexible people can have trouble working with others that have certain characteristics or personality traits.
+Even the most flexible of people can have trouble working with others that have certain characteristics or personality traits.
 Having good teamwork skills also means having a strong awareness of how you work with others and ways you can adjust your approach to better serve the organization.